 For many inventors, applying for a provisional patent application is the first step.
 When you have an idea, you can immediately submit the provisional patent application.
 This doesn't require a lot of work or research.
-However, it's smart to do a search to ensure your idea doesn't exist.
+However, it's smart to search to ensure your idea doesn't exist.
 If you find that a patent for something similar does exist, you will never qualify for a non-provisional patent.

 A provisional patent application only requires basic information and images.
 The benefit of applying for the provisional patent is that it holds your place in line.
 It's important to remember that without submitting a non-provisional application, your idea will never receive a patent.
 There is no such thing as a provisional patent, only a provisional patent application.

 Filing either a provisional or non-provisional patent application provides the inventor with instant patent-pending status.

 Why Is a Provisional vs. Non-provisional Patent Important?

 Both provisional and non-provisional patents protect your idea.
 With a provisional patent application, you also hold your place in the queue should you file for a non-provisional patent.
 While choosing to file a provisional patent will extend the total patent-pending time, it should be seen as a benefit.
 When you first come up with an idea, it often takes time to develop and perfect it.